 It May Be Later Than You Think

 When the thought of going to a drug abuse treatment center enters your mind the reality is that it’s probably overdue.
-Most people don’t realise when their drunk use has become a problem since they still function normally and haven’t been in trouble with the law.
+Most people don’t realize when their drug use has become a problem since they still function normally and haven’t been in trouble with the law.
 Moreover, most people resist the label ‘addict,’ and don’t want it confirmed by taking the first step.

 However, it is only a matter of time before your lifestyle and habits demand such an action.
 Even the smaller aspects of a drug-addicted lifestyle, such as buying your product, is dangerous for you and could land you in prison.
 You face other dangers too, such as overdose, contaminated products, and serious heart damage from endocarditis.